Female sex tourism: Romance tourism

 Romance tourism refers to a different relationship than female sex tourism.

 The concept of romance tourism came from researchers' observations in Jamaica; it appeared to them that the female tourist and local males viewed their relationship with each other solely based on romance and courtship rather than lust and monetary value.
 Romance tourism is an issue of gender identification: "gender identity is a relational construct, the Western women who seek to break from conventional roles require a different kind of relationship with men in order to realize a new gender identity".
 With increasing independence and financial self-reliance, women are able to travel, showing their independence from men of their culture, "female tourists have the opportunity to explore new gender behavior".
-Like traditional sex tourists, romance tourists have a motive for travel, romance tourists travel to underdeveloped countries to find romantic relationships.

 Sex workers

 Background and intentions

-Male sex workers have more freedom and security than female sex workers do because males are not confined to a brothel or a pimp and are not generally physically abused by their clients.
+Male sex workers have more freedom and security than female sex workers do because in most of the cases males are not confined to a brothel or a pimp and are not generally physically abused by their clients.

 Similar to the sex tourists, sex workers have their own intentions.
 Just as some Western women may consider the local men exotic, the local men may consider Western women to be exotic.
 Popular characteristics that appeal to a majority of sex workers are women with blonde hair and light colored eyes.
-Some of the sex workers will target this type of exotic woman for their own personal pleasure with no guarantee of monetary gain.
+Some sex workers will target this type of exotic woman for their own personal pleasure with no guarantee of monetary gain.

 On the other side of the spectrum, most sex workers have the intention of making some form of monetary gain.
-Such a sex worker typically profiles tourists, in hopes of increasing his monetary wealth the fastest.
+Such a sex worker typically profiles tourists in order to maximize potential payouts.
 While profiling he will look for older women, over the age of forty or young, overweight women.
 The sex worker considers these women vulnerable and will play on their vulnerability to get the tourists to obtain feelings for the sex worker.
 Once the tourist and sex worker obtain a relationship, the sex worker finds it easier for them to engage in a monetary exchange.